 "As College president, I am regularly assured that Dr. Propst will serve the mission of our institution with openness, compassion, inclusion, wisdom, and good judgment," said Dr. Clyburn.
 "She is known by her peers and students for her caring attitude, approachability, accessibility, and organization acumen.
 Her administrative skills include a clear understanding of accreditation and licensure requirements.
 She has a known commitment to collaboration, team development, systems improvement, and academic quality."

-A 1979 graduate of A-B College, Dr. Propst earned a Master of Science degree in Nursing and a Doctorate of Education in Higher Education Administration from West Virginia University.
+A 1979 graduate of AB University, Dr. Propst earned a Master of Science degree in Nursing and a Doctorate of Education in Higher Education Administration from West Virginia University.
 In 2006, she completed the Basic Parish Nurse Preparation Course sponsored by WVU in partnership with Hospice Care Corporation.
 She serves as a part-time parish nurse for the Mansfield United Methodist Church, and is a member of the West Virginia Annual Conference of the United Methodist Church task force for health ministry.
 She served a five-year gubernatorial term appointment on the West Virginia Board of Examiners for Registered Professional Nurses, and has held leadership positions in the West Virginia Nurses Association – an organization that named her the 2003 Registered Professional Nurse of the Year.

 Before being named Provost/Executive Vice President for Academic Affairs, Dr. Propst was director of the RN-BSN Degree Completion Program and the International Nursing Partnership.
 Her responsibilities included teaching junior and senior nursing students in the adult nursing and leadership and management courses, and co-advising the nursing student organization.